v-ast/gulp-compile-handlebars/readme.md

 - __partials__ : Javascript object that will fill in partials using strings
 - __batch__ : Javascript array of filepaths to use as partials
 - __helpers__: javascript functions to stand in for helpers used in the handlebars files

+## Works with gulp-data

+Use gulp-data to pass a data object to the template based on the handlebars file being processed.
+If you pass in template data this will be extended with the object from gulp-data.

+See [gulp-data](https://www.npmjs.org/package/gulp-data) for usage examples.

 ## License